 Helpful tip: Chapter’s Member Advocates can get you help schedule your preventive and screening appointments with in-network doctors.

 Once you’ve chosen your Medicare coverage, it’s not set in stone.
-If your healthcare costs are too much to manage, you should consider adding or changing a supplemental plan (Medigap, Medicare Advantage, and/or Part D) to reduce your expenses.
+If your healthcare costs are too much to manage, you should consider adding or changing your additional Medicare insurance (Medigap, Medicare Advantage, and/or Part D) to reduce your expenses.
 Keep in mind that making a change at the wrong time can have consequences.
-To avoid penalties or a lapse in coverage, speak with a Chapter Medicare expert to understand how adding or changing a supplemental plan will affect your coverage.
+To avoid penalties or a lapse in coverage, speak with a Chapter Medicare advisor to understand how adding or changing a supplemental plan will affect your coverage.

 Realizing some of these savings may sound as challenging as climbing Mount Everest.
 At Chapter, we know that maneuvering through complex medical terminology and fine print can feel impossible—and that’s why we’re here.
 We want to help you get access to the affordable, high-quality healthcare you deserve and need.
 From choosing the best types of prescriptions and pharmacies to finding the right plan and using your benefits, we’re here for you when you need help with Medicare.
 Get started today.